katalystkeshav/invincibleTest/README.md

 Q1.
 Set up a basic cloud formation template for a EC2-AutoScalingGroup to accommodate the following requirements:

 Ans.
 I have added asg.yml to the repo.
-I have use target tracking policy, so I didn't needed some parametes which were metioned in the task.
+I have used target tracking policy, so I didn't need some parameters which were metioned in the task.

 Q2.
 One of our main challenges is to accommodate huge spikes of traffic, for example - thousands of users online within a couple of minutes.
 How would you suggest to setup our AutoScalingGroup in order to serve as little 50x errors as possible when scaling aggressively?